Open menu

 • inadequate resource allocation;

-• unnecessary overheads;
+• unnecessary overheads.

 1. Determine Which Part of the Store Creates the Bottleneck

-In order to find the true bottleneck, you’ll need to test the performance of different parts of the store.
-As you try to optimize your store to get the best PageSpeed Insights score as well as to improve your Magento Core Web Vitals, bear in mind the following thing.
+As you try to optimize slow Magento 2 Add to Cart and the overall Magento website speed, bear in mind the following thing.
 Web hosting infrastructure will determine the baseline of your store speed.
-Hardware plays a key role in creating the foundation of what you can expect from the store.
+Hardware plays a key role in creating the foundation of what you can expect from the Magento 2 store.

 How can you tell if your real store suffers from underpowered hardware?
 Install default Magento with sample data and measure how well it performs.
 If the sample store runs poorly, then this is your bottleneck.
 Right here.

-• upgrade to a better hosting plan (choose Magento optimized servers if you can),
+• upgrade to a better hosting plan (choose Magento-optimized servers if you can),

 • fix your server configuration if the hardware is powerful enough already.

-Depending on the reason, we will need to fix the underlying issue.
+If you see that the demo Magento store runs well, then the issue is with the code.
+Depending on the reason, we'll need to fix the underlying issue.
 Start with profiling the Cart with the default Magento Profiler or run any profiler of your choice.
-Once you find the bottleneck, you’ll need to deal with it.
-Here’s a handy Magento 2 Speed Optimization article to get you started with the Profiler.
+Once you find the bottleneck, you'll need to deal with it.
+Here's a handy to get you started with the Profiler.

 2. Speed Up Inventory Management

-The check happens within the Inventory Management section of the store where Magento looks up item availability from a specific database table and then changes its value according to the user’s actions in the store.
+The check happens within the Inventory Management section of the store, where Magento looks up item availability from a specific database table and then changes its value according to the user's actions in the store.

 • speed up the database to shorten inventory lookup time,